 How to Protect Yourself from Scams

-The easiest way to stay safe online is to use the best antivirus software to keep your information and your files secure.
+The easiest way to stay safe online is to use the best antivirus software (like Norton, BitDefender, Intego or Panda) to keep your information and your files secure.
 When it comes to online scams, however, it is also important to be very careful about what you do and how you behave on the internet.
 For one, you should never share your credit card details or any other personal information in emails or private messages on social media.
 Only purchase products from trusted e-commerce sites with HTTPS certificates and data encryption for added safety.

 Don’t ever respond to emails sent to you from unknown addresses, and don’t click on any links or attachments they may contain.
 If you receive emails with disturbing content (i.e. killer scam and advance fee scam emails), you should report them either to the Federal Trade Commission or the FBI.